Blog

 Bringing a distraction to your appointment can help pass the time.
 Many patients use smartphones to check email or play games during their appointments.
 Some people even bring tablets for movie or music time at their dentist’s office.
 Just check with the office to make sure it’s an acceptable distraction!

 Most dental offices offer televisions in the exam rooms as well.
 These screens sometimes show informational videos during dental procedures.
 Patients can sit back and relax as the chair reclines.
-While you’re watching tv or taking a nap, your dentist will continue to work to fix your smile!
+While watching tv or taking a nap, your dentist will continue to work to fix your smile!

 Consider Sedation Dentistry